drevops/vortex/docs/onboarding.md

 ====================

-Use this checklist to track the process of migration of the existing site to Scaffold.
+Use this checklist to track the process of migration of the existing site to Vortex.
 This file is intended to be committed into repository until onboarding process is finished.

 Put a `x` into `[ ]` if this step was executed OR not required - this will